ocean-data-challenges/2024c_DC_4DMedSea-ESA/README.md

 # 2. 4DMedSea Data Challenges

-**For more info on the objectives, the experimental setup and the results of the WOC data challenges: [Check out the 4DMedSea data challenges website !](https://2024c-dc-4dmedsea-esa.readthedocs.io/)**
+**For more info on the objectives, the experimental setup and the results of the 4DMedSea data challenges: [Check out the 4DMedSea data challenges website !](https://2024c-dc-4dmedsea-esa.readthedocs.io/)**

 <p align="center">